frederic-perez/AmE-dictionary/data/idioms.md

 __guilty pleasure__ :two: Something that one enjoys or finds pleasurable but knows or feels to be bad, inferior, aberrant, or lowbrow, especially as might be perceived or judged by other people.
 __gun it__ To accelerate or increase speed suddenly or rapidly; to travel or move very quickly.
 Usually said while traveling in an automobile.
 __gush over (someone or something)__
+__gush over__ _v_ To speak or write about something or someone with wild enthusiasm: _They returned from the new store and gushed over the great shoes they had bought._
 __gut bomb__ Any greasy, filling junk food.
 __gut feeling__ An intuition, an instinctive feeling about something.
 __gut-bucket__ __1__ _offensive slang_ A derogatory term for a fat or obese person. _We left the bar when we realized it was seedy and filled with nothing but old gut-buckets looking for easy women._ __2__ A free-spirited style of jazz or blues music. _The band surprised the audience by playing a few of their songs in a gut-bucket style._ _A gut-bucket string band._ __3__ A stringed instrument used in folk music that is made from a metal washtub . _Grandpop brought out his old gut-bucket and started playing folk songs beside the fire._